mysticfall/pivot4j/README.md

 Current Status
 =======

 Pivot4J is still in very early stage of development.
-First release is expected to be released in October, 2012.
+First release is expected to be in October, 2012.